SaranBodduluri/Projects/README.md

 # Projects

-This repository is a conglomeration of all the projects that I have worked on.
+This repository is a conglomeration of the projects that I have worked on.

 - [Sudoku Solver](https://github.com/SaranBodduluri/Sudoku-solver)
 - [Scientific Calculator](https://github.com/SaranBodduluri/Scientific-Calculator)